TomSumner28/merchant-data/README.md

 The upload form includes a basic CSRF token for protection.
 Ensure the environment variables mentioned above are set so the sheet can be retrieved.

-If you only want to preview the design without running the Flask server, open `static/index.html` in your browser.
+If you only want to preview the design without running the Flask server, open `index.html` in your browser.
 It links to a sample dashboard page with placeholder data so you can verify the site deploys correctly before enabling the back-end logic.
+These HTML files can also be deployed as a static site.

+For example, the repository includes a `vercel.json` configuration so the contents can be hosted on Vercel without Next.js.
+Deployment will serve `index.html` and `dashboard.html` directly.

 ## Limitations